About Garden County

 Courts & Case Records

-Garden County falls within the jurisdiction of the Nebraska District Court system, specifically the 11th Judicial District, which encompasses Garden, Deuel, Keith, Perkins, and other western Nebraska counties.
-The Garden County District Court holds sessions at the Garden County Courthouse, 611 Main Street, Oshkosh, NE 69154, and can be reached at (308) 772-3924.
-The District Court has original jurisdiction over felony criminal cases, civil matters exceeding $60,000, domestic relations cases including divorce and child custody, probate proceedings, and appeals from county courts.
+Garden County falls within Garden County of the Nebraska District Court system, specifically the 11th Judicial District, which includes Garden, Deuel, Keith, Perkins, and other western Nebraska counties.
+Garden County District Court holds sessions at Garden County Courthouse, 611 Main Street, Oshkosh, NE 69154, and can be contacted through the office’s website.
+Garden County Court has original jurisdiction over felony criminal cases, civil matters exceeding $60,000, domestic relations cases including divorce and child custody, probate proceedings, and appeals from county courts.

 Juvenile court records are confidential and sealed under Nebraska statute, accessible only to parties with legal standing.
 Remote access to certain court proceedings has been expanded following pandemic-era reforms, though most hearings in Garden County continue to occur in person.